-On the lookout for new ways of arranging hydrangeas for your home?
-When you have hydrangeas growing plentiful in your garden, why not cut some and have them in vases all around your house?
+Are you looking for new ways of arranging hydrangeas for your home?
+When you have hydrangeas growing plentiful in your garden, why not harvest some and give these arrangement ideas a go?

 FUN FACT ABOUT HYDRANGEAS: